What to Expect from a Medical Fitness Professional?

 Anyone with basic knowledge of the fitness industry can advertise themselves as a fitness trainer.
 This does an injustice to the many experienced and credentialed health and fitness professionals.
 This also puts the consumer at risk and places an unfair burden on them to screen and research the credentials of potential health and fitness professionals.

 Most in the general public do not know how to develop the components of a progressive fitness program.
 People with chronic medical conditions have an even greater challenge.
 They need to find a fitness professional that has specialty training to understand their specific needs and limitations.

 We want to help the community by providing a network of qualified health and fitness professionals.
-We list each professional’s training and education allowing you to search for the specific skills and knowledge you need in a medical fitness professional.
+We list each professional’s training and education allowing you to search for the specific skills and knowledge you need in a Medical Fitness Specialist.

-Medical Fitness Professionals should help you improve your fitness levels and decrease your risk factors for disease.
+Medical Fitness Specialists should help you improve your fitness levels and decrease your risk factors for disease.

 They can help you regain your strength, endurance, and functional movement during and following rehabilitation for diseases, disorders, surgeries and ailments.
 They can work in complement with your health care team.

 They have the knowledge and skills for designing, implementing, and modifying exercise programs for you.
 They understand the roles of various healthcare professionals and will work with them to enhance your exercise program.

 We want to educate the consumer about what to look for when selecting a Medical Fitness Specialist and what to expect from them.